4050 YONGE STREET

 - Limestone floors

-- Oak floors
+- Oak wood floors

 - Carpet floors